Amazon VPC (Virtual Private Cloud) let you define a private network in the cloud.

 Create a route to CloudAMQP VPCIn AWS, navigate to VPC and select the VPC the peering request was created for.
 Click on the Route table in the Description tab to go to the routing table associated with the VPC.

 Now click the Routes tab, then Edit routes, and finally Add route.
 Enter the subnet for the CloudAMQP VPC, select Peering connection in the target dropdown and then select the peering connection just created.

 Click Save routes button and it is done!

 Read more about routing tables here.

 When peering a CloudAMQP cluster with a VPC, there are two different hostnames provided, for example; amusing-teddybear.in.cloudamqp.com and amusing-teddybear.rmq.cloudamqp.com.
-The first one is for internal communication between servers in the VPC and the second one is for public communication, e.g to access the management UI.
+The first one is for communication over the VPC peering and resolves to the the private IP of the server.
+The second one is for public communication, over the internet, e.g to access the management UI.

 Questions and feedback